All Products

 Why do I see a 'skip' message when uploading an object with the -u option?

-If an object with the same name already exists in the bucket, and its last modified time is the same as or later than the object you are uploading, ossutil skips the upload.
-The object is uploaded only if its last modified time is later than the existing object.
-Therefore, the skip message is normal when you use the -u option to upload an object.
+This is expected behavior.
+When you use the -u option, ossutil compares the last modified time of the object being uploaded against any existing object with the same name in the destination bucket.
+If the existing object's last modified time is the same as or later than the one being uploaded, ossutil skips it.
+The skip message is normal when you use the -u option to upload an object.

-Solution: Safely ignore this message if you confirm that the existing object in the bucket is the version you want to keep.
+If the object in the bucket is the version you want to keep, safely ignore the skip message.

 Why do I get an HTTP 403 error when restoring an object?

-Insufficient RAM user permissions: Grant the required permissions to the RAM user.
+• Insufficient permissions: Grant the required permissions to the RAM user.

 Why can't I delete a bucket that appears empty after running the ls command?

-Cause: When you run the ls command without any options, it does not list incomplete multipart upload parts or previous object versions (in versioned buckets).
-If a bucket contains such items, it is not truly empty and cannot be deleted with only a rm command.
+The ls command without options does not list incomplete multipart upload parts or previous object versions in versioned buckets.
+If a bucket contains either of these, it is not truly empty and cannot be deleted with rm alone.

 Deleted buckets and objects cannot be restored.
-Exercise caution when you run the command.
+Exercise caution when running these commands.

-Delete any parts and previous versions first, then delete the bucket.
+• Delete parts and previous versions first, then delete the bucket.

 ./ossutil64 rm oss://bucket1 -b